Today we are sharing 10 toddler parenting tips. We learned these tips while raising our toddlers.

-It is just important to reward good behavior as it is to correct misbehavior.
-Focus on what your toddler does right.
-Praise your child when they are doing the right things.
-Encourage and praise cooperation and effort.
+It is just as important to reward good behavior as it is to correct bad behavior.
+Focus on what your toddler is doing right.

 There will be many times when you will have to say “No” to your child.
-The fewer times you have to say no the more effective it will be.
+Try to limit the times you have to say no.

-Try to be preemptive.
-Think ahead.
-Make the environment as toddler-friendly and as safe as possible to reduce how often you need to say “No”.
+Make your home environment, toddler-friendly and safe from dangers to reduce how often you have to say “No”.

 8. Watch the amount of screen time you allow.